bcoe/npme-auth-foo/README.md

 module.exports = FooAuthorizer;
 ```

-The authenticate method receives a request object, and a cb to execute once authorization is complete.
+The authenticate method receives a request object and a cb to execute once authorization is complete.

 ## The Request Object